KevinJC23/Diabetes-PredictiveAnalytics/README.md

 - Compare each Machine Learning algorithm to knowing which one can give high accuracy to predict diabetes risk, and optimalize model to get the better result.

 ### Solution Statements
-- Comparing four different Machine Learning algorithms which is Linear Support Vector Classifier (LinearSVC), Linear Regression, Random Forest, and AdaBoost
+- Comparing four different Machine Learning algorithms which are Linear Support Vector Classifier (LinearSVC), Linear Regression, Random Forest, and AdaBoost.
-- Doing Data Preprocessing to make sure input model quality and model can working optimally
+- Data preprocessing is done to make sure the input model quality and model can work optimally.
-- Doing hyperparameter tuning to find the best parameter combinatins and optimize performance for each model using Grid Search and Random Search CV
+- Doing hyperparameter tuning to find the best parameter combinations and optimize performance for each model using GridSearchCV and RandomizedSearchCV.

 ## Data Understanding
-Dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) using kagglehub:
+### Source
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) with the name "Diabetes Prediction Dataset".
+It can be downloaded using kagglehub library, this following code can be used to download the dataset:
 <pre>
   import kagglehub

   path = kagglehub.dataset_download("iammustafatz/diabetes-prediction-dataset")
 </pre>

-Dataset Information
+### Dataset Information
-- Consist of 100000 lines (before data cleaning)
+This dataset consists of 100000 entries before data cleaning and is designed to predict the likelihood of someone having diabetes based on the features and lifestyle factors.
+The dataset includes nine features, one of which is the target label Diabetes, with values defined as follows:
-- Have 9 feature include 1 labels
+- 1 = diabetes
-- Target label: Diabetes (1 = diabetes, 0 = non-diabetes)
+- 0 = non-diabetes

-Data Condition
+### Data Condition
-- There is no missing values
+- There are no missing values
-- have 3854 data duplication
+- Have 3854 data duplication
 - Data imbalance

-The Dataset have 8 features and 1 label that consist of:
+The dataset consists of eight input features and one target label, which are as follows:
-- Age: There are three categories in it male ,female and other.
+- Age: There are three categories in it male, female, and other.
 - Gender: Ranges from 0-80
 - Body Mass Index (BMI): The range of BMI in the dataset is from 10.16 to 71.55.
 BMI less than 18.5 is underweight, 18.5-24.9 is normal, 25-29.9 is overweight, and 30 or more is obese.
-- Hypertension: It has values a 0 or 1 where 0 indicates they don’t have hypertension and for 1 it means they have hypertension.
+- Hypertension: It has values of 0 or 1 where 0 indicates they don’t have hypertension and 1 means they have hypertension.
-- Heart Disease: It has values a 0 or 1 where 0 indicates they don’t have heart disease and for 1 it means they have heart disease.
+- Heart Disease: It has values of 0 or 1 where 0 indicates they don’t have heart disease and 1 means they have heart disease.
-- Smoking History: have 5 categories i.e not current,former,No Info,current,never and ever.
+- Smoking History: consists of 5 categories which is not current, former, no info, current, never, and ever.
 - HbA1c Level: Higher levels indicate a greater risk of developing diabetes.
 - Blood Glucose Level: High blood glucose levels are a key indicator of diabetes.
-- Diabetes: with values of 1 indicating the presence of diabetes and 0 indicating the absence of diabetes.
+- Diabetes: values of 1 indicate the presence of diabetes and 0 indicates the absence of diabetes.

-More detailed variables on Diabetes Dataset:
+### Datatypes Overview
+This part explained datatypes from each column (features) on dataset.
+Datatype shows how data stored and processed, example is the data in number (integer, float), text (object), or categorical and also this is become basic foundation to create a better machine learning model.
 | Column               | Non-Null Count | Dtype   |
 |----------------------|----------------|---------|
 | gender               | 100,000        | object  |